AidenJefferson/L-system-Laboratory/README.md

 ## Application

 The application is simple in design and use.
 Simply enter your desired L-system parameters in the corresponding fields to the right of the window and select the "generate" button to display the L-system in 3D.
+Should you require any help the instructions button contains details of how format your L-system.

 ![L-system-Laboratory Application](https://github.com/AidenJefferson/L-system-Laboratory/blob/main/images/application.png)

 ## Installation

-To install L-system Laboratory you can simply use the [installer](https://github.com/AidenJefferson/L-system-Laboratory/blob/main/Installer/L-system-Laboratory.exe) provided above.
-However, should you wish to install the application using source code you will require the Qt Creator IDE.
+To install L-system Laboratory you can use the [installer](https://github.com/AidenJefferson/L-system-Laboratory/blob/main/Installer/L-system-Laboratory.exe) provided above.
+However, should you wish to install the application using source code you will require the [Qt Creator IDE](https://www.qt.io/product/development-tools).

 ## Example L-systems